RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 A common use case is to add to or rename the fields of a source template that's already in use.
 The work flow using this utility, involves :
-* Be sure that you have a known-good backup of your database.
 * Copy the in-use source template (using the "Copy" button in the RM source templates list window)
 * Rename and edit the Source Template copy to have the desired fields
-* Make a copy of your database and place it in a working folder and rename it.
-* Uses this utility on the database copy in the working folder to switch the sources that used the old template to instead use the newly created template.
+* Uses this utility to switch the sources that used the old template to instead use the newly created template.
-* Verify that desired result was achieved.
-* Move the database copy to your database's normal location and name.

 See "All possible Source Template changes" in the Notes section before proceeding.
+This utility may not be needed for your modifications.

 This utility does not modify any source template.
 It modifies sources and citations.

-This utility does not move data BETWEEN source and citation fields.
-Other utilities can do that. (see: LumpSources)
+This utility does not move data BETWEEN source fields and citation fields.
+Other utilities can do that. (see: LumpSources another utility in this suite.)

 =========================================================================DIV80==